-- 7.1.5 Where requested by the Driver or UIM, arrangements shall be made for Testing the B Sample within the time period specified in the International Standard for Testing.
+- 7.3.2 Where requested by the Driver or UIM Anti-Doping Administrator or its delegate, arrangements shall be made to analyze the B Sample in accordance with the International Standard for Laboratories.
 A Driver may accept the A Sample analytical results by waiving the requirement for B Sample analysis.
-UIM may nonetheless elect to proceed with the B Sample analysis. - 7.1.6 The Driver and/or his representative shall be allowed to be present at the analysis of the B Sample within the time period specified in the International Standard for Laboratories.
-Also a representative of the Driver's National Association as well as a representative of UIM shall be allowed to be present. - 7.1.7 If the B Sample proves negative, then (unless UIM takes the case forward as an anti-doping rule violation under Article 2.2) the entire test shall be considered negative and the Driver, his National Association, and UIM shall be so informed. - 7.1.8 If a Prohibited Substance or the Use of a Prohibited Method is identified, the findings shall be reported to the Driver, his National Association, UIM, and to WADA. - 7.1.9 For apparent anti-doping rule violations that do not involve Adverse Analytical Findings, UIM shall conduct any necessary follow-up investigation and, at such time as it is satisfied that an anti-doping rule violation has occurred, it shall then promptly notify the Driver of the anti-doping rule which appears to have been violated, and the basis of the violation.
+UIM may nonetheless elect to proceed with the B Sample analysis. - 7.3.3 The Driver and/or his representative shall be allowed to be present at the analysis of the B Sample.
+Also, a representative of UIM as well as a representative of the Driver's National Association shall be allowed to be present. - 7.3.4 If the B Sample analysis does not confirm the A Sample analysis, then (unless UIM takes the case forward as an anti-doping rule violation under Article 2.2) the entire test shall be considered negative and the Driver, the Driver's National Anti-Doping Organization and WADA shall be so informed. - 7.3.5 If the B Sample analysis confirms the A Sample analysis, the findings shall be reported to the Driver, the Driver's National Anti-Doping Organization and to WADA.

-7.2 Results Management for Atypical Findings
+7.4 Review of Atypical Findings

-- 7.2.1 As provided in the International Standards, in certain circumstances laboratories are directed to report the presence of Prohibited Substances that may also be produced endogenously as Atypical Findings that should be investigated further. - 7.2.2 If a laboratory reports an Atypical Finding in respect of a Sample collected from a Driver by or on behalf of UIM, the UIM Independent Doping Review Panel shall conduct a review to determine whether: (a) the Atypical Finding is consistent with an applicable TUE that has been granted as provided in the International Standard for Therapeutic Use Exemptions, or (b) there is any apparent departure from the International

-Standard for Testing or International Standard for Laboratories that caused the Atypical Analytical Finding.

-- 7.2.3 If the initial review of an Atypical Finding under Article 7.2.2 reveals an applicable TUE or departure from the International Standard for Testing or the International Standard for Laboratories that caused the Atypical Finding, the entire test shall be considered negative and the Driver, his National Association, and UIM shall be so informed. - 7.2.4 If the initial review of an Atypical Finding under Article 7.2.2 does not reveal an applicable TUE or departure from the International Standard for Testing or the International Standard for Laboratories that caused the Atypical Finding, UIM shall conduct the follow-up investigation required by the International Standards.
-If, once that investigation is completed, it is concluded that the Atypical Finding should be considered an Adverse Analytical Finding, UIM shall pursue the matter in accordance with Article 7.1.3. - 7.2.5 UIM will not provide notice of an Atypical Finding until it has completed its investigation and has decided whether it will bring the Atypical Finding forward as an Adverse Analytical Finding unless one of the following circumstances exists:
+- 7.4.1 As provided in the International Standard for Laboratories, in some circumstances laboratories are directed to report the presence of Prohibited Substances, which may also be produced endogenously, as Atypical Findings, i.e., as findings that are subject to further investigation. - 7.4.2 Upon receipt of an Atypical Finding, UIM Anti-Doping Administrator or its delegate shall conduct a review to determine whether: (a) an applicable TUE has been granted or will be granted as provided in the International Standard for Therapeutic Use Exemptions, or (b) there is any apparent departure from the International Standard for Testing and Investigations or International Standard for Laboratories that caused the Atypical Finding. - 7.4.3 If the review of an Atypical Finding under Article 7.4.2 reveals an applicable TUE or a departure from the International Standard for Testing and Investigations or the International Standard for Laboratories that caused the Atypical Finding, the entire test shall be considered negative and the Driver, the Driver's National Anti-Doping Organization and WADA shall be so informed. - 7.4.4 If that review does not reveal an applicable TUE or a departure from the International Standard for Testing and Investigations or the International Standard for Laboratories that caused the Atypical Finding, UIM Anti-Doping Administrator or its delegate shall conduct the required investigation or cause it to be conducted.
+After the investigation is completed, either the Atypical Finding will be brought forward as an Adverse Analytical Finding, in accordance with Article 7.3.1, or else the Driver, the Driver's National Anti-Doping Organization and WADA shall be notified that the Atypical Finding will not be brought forward as an Adverse Analytical Finding. - 7.4.5 UIM Anti-Doping Administrator or its delegate will not provide notice of an Atypical Finding until it has completed its investigation and has decided whether it will bring the Atypical Finding forward as an Adverse Analytical Finding unless one of the following circumstances exists: - 7.4.5.1 If UIM Anti-Doping Administrator or its delegate determines the B Sample should be analyzed prior to the conclusion of its investigation, it may conduct the B Sample analysis after notifying the

-If UIM determines the B Sample should be analyzed prior to the conclusion of its follow-up investigation, it may conduct the B Sample analysis after notifying the Driver, with such notice to include a description of the Atypical Finding and the information described in Article 7.1.3(c) to (f).
+Driver, with such notice to include a description of the Atypical Finding and the information described in Article 7.3.1(d)-(f).